smouldery/shock-collar-control/README.md

 HUGE THANKS TO THE FOLLOWING PEOPLE:

 - thank you to Github user CodeYouFools for help with systemd and some file path / install courtesy updates, as well as general suggestions and help

+- thanks to @mikey_dk for help with large parts of the arduino code + formatting! https://twitter.com/mikey_dk